Skip to Content

 Buckle up and get ready to pick your jaw up off the floor.
 In this Daiwa Certate LT Spinning Reel review, we introduce a new design that you won’t find anywhere else.

 This reel debuted around March 2019, and no Shimano or Abu Garcia can hold up to this new reel.
-We’re taking an in-depth look inside to find out what gives this reel its premium price tag.
+We’re taking an in-depth look inside to determine what gives this reel its premium price tag.

-If you’re someone who enjoys showing off their gear, you’ll earn yourself quite a few man points for bringing this one to the lake.
+If you enjoy showing off their gear, you’ll earn quite a few man points for bringing this one to the lake.

 Diving right in — the first thing that separates the Certate LT from previous generations is the monocoque one-piece body throughout the entire reel.
 The purpose of the monocoque body is to have a one-piece frame that eliminates the need for a side plate and the screws that hold the plate in place.